getify/You-Dont-Know-JS/types & grammar/ch1.md

 Armed with a full understanding of JavaScript types, we're aiming to illustrate why coercion's *bad reputation* is largely over-hyped and somewhat undeserved -- to flip your perspective, to seeing coercion's power and usefulness.
 But first, we have to get a much better grip on values and types.

-## Primitives
+## Built-in Types

-JavaScript defines seven built-in types, that we often call "primitives".
+JavaScript defines seven built-in types.
 These are:

 * `null`
 * `undefined`